 Florida Virtual School (FLVS) is a state-funded, online K–12 public school that is free to all Florida students through age 19.
 There are two different Florida Virtual School programs offered to Florida students: FLVS Flex (formerly known as FLVS Part Time) and FLVS Full Time.

 1 FLVS Flex provides free online courses to students in Elementary school, middle school, and high school.
-Student may take as few as one course and as many as six.
+AHA students may take as few as one course and as many as six.
 Statewide assessments are not required.
 Enrollment is open year-round.

 2 FLVS Full Time is online public school.
 Students enrolled in the FLVS Full Time program follow a traditional 180-day academic calendar, take a standard public school course load, participate in the Florida Statewide Assessment Program, and are eligible for public high school diplomas.
 There are specific enrollment periods.
 FLVS is the school of record, so students would not also be enrolled in an umbrella school or in a home education program.

 Yes.
 Students must be legal Florida residents.
 There are also specific age requirements and limitations.
 Students must be 5 years old on or before September 1 to enroll in Kindergarten courses, and students must be 6 years old on or before September 1 to enroll in first grade courses.
 First grade students must also have successfully completed Kindergarten.
 Students can only enroll in courses through age 19, and all coursework must be completed prior to turning 21.

 You will sign up at flvs.net.
 Please see their step-by-step guide for registration instructions.
 For the school type, you will choose private school.
 For the county, you will choose Sarasota (since that is where our school is located).
 For the school, you will choose Aspiring Heights Academy.

 Students with existing FLVS accounts only need to change their physical school to Aspiring Heights Academy under their Academic Profile.

 Please see our FLVS page for more information.